kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

   Yes, by disabling the `UserNamespacesSupport` feature gate.
   The effective user and group IDs of the process in the host would be different before and after disabling the feature for pods running in `Cluster` and `Pod` modes.
-This could cause access issues to pods accessing files saved in volumes.
+This can cause access issues to pods accessing files saved in volumes.

 * **What happens if we reenable the feature if it was previously rolled back?**
   The situation is very similar to the described above.
-The pod will be able to access the files written when the feature was enabled but could have issues to access those files written while the feature was disabled.
+The pod will be able to access the files written when the feature was enabled but can have issues to access those files written while the feature was disabled.

 * **Are there any tests for feature enablement/disablement?**